VuthyVey/klembox/README.md

-# Flask-PWA
+# Klembox Website

-This is a demo of a progressive web application using the Flask Python Framework.
+This website uses Flask and Integrated with PWA